-Pitch- The caller identifies himself as your grandchild and states they have been arrested in another country and need money wired immediately, and please don’t tell mom or dad, since this will upset them.
+Pitch: You receive a call from someone claiming to be your grandchild and states they have been arrested in another country and need money wired immediately.
+The scammer asks that you don’t tell their mom or dad because this will upset them.

 Result: You wire the money, only to find out that your grandchild is safe.

-How to avoid this scam- Tell your family to not post travel plans online.
-Con artists can use online information to contact family members.
+How to avoid this scam: Tell your family not to post travel plans online.
+Scammers can use online information to contact family members.
 Don’t trust caller ID.
-Con artists can disguise the number that appears on the caller ID with a practice called “spoofing.”
+Scammers can disguise the number that appears on the caller ID with a practice called “spoofing.”
+Technology is available to scammers that make it look like they’re calling from a different place or phone number.
 If you get a call from your “grandchild” asking for bail money, ask for the name of the bond company and call them directly to verify it is true.

 Look out for home improvement contractors who leave your home worse than they found it.
 They usually knock on your door with a story or a deal – the roofer who can spot some missing shingles on your roof, the paver with some leftover asphalt who can give you a great deal on driveway resealing.
 Itinerant contractors move around, keeping a step ahead of the law…and angry consumers.

-How to avoid this scam- Check out the company with the Better Business Bureau.
+How to avoid this scam: Verify Before You Buy!
+Verify with the DFS’ Division of Workers’ Compensation if they have workers’ compensation coverage.
+If they don’t, you could be liable for any injuries that happen on your property.
+Also, check out the company with the Better Business Bureau.
 Collect copies of their license and contractor number to have for your records.
-Verify Before You Buy!
-Verify with the DFS’ Division of Workers’ Compensation if they have workers’ compensation coverage.
-If they don’t, you could be liable for any injuries.